Bubble Boy (musical): Productions

-Original Production
+Original production

 The first production of Bubble Boy was at the Thousand Oaks Civic Arts Plaza's Scherr Forum on February 7–8, 2008.
 It was directed by Sherry Coben and featured Shaun Fleming as Jimmy, Alex Paul as Chloe, Allison Martone as Mrs. Livingston, and Jordan Stidham as Slim.
 The rest of the cast was made up of local high school students, including Jonathan Rado and Sam France from the band Foxygen.

-Rahway Production
+Rahway production

 The next full production of the show was at the Hamilton Stage in Rahway, New Jersey, produced by the American Theater Group.
 It opened November 6, 2013 and finished its scheduled run November 24, 2013 after fifteen performances.
-It was directed by Jen Wineman, music directed and orchestrated by Brent Crayon, and featured Chris McCarrell as Jimmy, Gerianne Perez as Chloe, Erin Maguire as Mrs. Livingston, and Gabriel Sloyer as Slim.
+It was directed by Jen Wineman, music directed and orchestrated by Brent Crayon, and featured Chris McCarrell as Jimmy, Gerianne Pérez as Chloe, Erin Maguire as Mrs. Livingston, and Gabriel Sloyer as Slim.
 Also in the cast were Marrick Smith as Mark, Rachid Sabitri as Pushpahp, Alex Paul as Lorraine, Benjamin Howes as Mr. Livingston, Anita Welch as Shiny Girl, and Alex Chester as Deputy.
 Design team for this production was sound Jessica Paz, lighting Tom Rowe, costumes Elizabeth Barrett Groth and props, projection artwork and set Deb O.

-Original Cast Recording
+Original cast recording

 A studio cast recording featuring production and new orchestrations by Justin Goldner was recorded in 2016 for release in July 2017, with A.J.
 Holmes as Jimmy, Alice Ripley as Mrs. Livingston, and Caroline Bowman as Chloe.
 The album received positive reviews; British Theatre identified the "gorgeous" score and lyrics, adding: "I guarantee these are tunes you’ll find yourself humming after a single listen.
 Justin Goldner's fabulous orchestrations are delivered with jaunty panache by Matt Hinkley's fabulous band."
 A concert production of the studio cast was subsequently held at Feinstein's/54 Below in New York.